ntclark/PostScript/EnVisioNateSW_Renderer/rendererDemo/Readme.md

 What was that ??
 This is not really a visual object ?
 Well, there's all of stuff in the image below that seems to counter that theory !

-But let me explain, this object draws on *your** window !
+But let me explain, this object draws on *your* window!
 That is an important distinction.
 In other words this object does NOT create a surface (window and device context) of it's own.
-I have written a number of COM objects that use the OleObject, etc., family of COM interfaces in order to be used as an "embedded" visual object.
+I have written a number of COM objects that use the OleObject, etc., family of COM interfaces in order to be used as an "embedded" visual object, and that can be just too complex to be any fun to use.
+It has it's place, but not here.

-No, that is **not** the case here, that's approach can be way too complicated, and frankly, less powerful.
-You'll see why I think later on.
+So, OLE/ActiveX, whatever it's called, is **not** the case here.

 Indeed, there is no real connection between this object and *any* actual window in your software.
 The *only* connection is through a device context.
 And this can be **any** device context from any window in your system, **OR** to a printer, **OR** to a bitmap. yes,